Need to move your Magento store to another domain? Check this post. Magento migration is made easy when you have these tips in mind.

 When you are looking into Magento migration to move your store from one domain to another, the first step you need to take is to prepare.

-Though Magento does an incredible job of offering their customers functionality and flexibility, transferring stores and settings is a big process.
+Though Magento does an incredible job of offering their customers functionality and flexibility, transferring stores and settings is a significant process.

 This means you will want to prepare so some bumps in the road should they pop up for you.

 You may have to navigate the loss of your data and an overall longer process than you first estimated.